 Once I verified 14oz has drained from the bottle, I installed the vent breather cap and zipped tied the hose to keep it secure.

-Overall, changing PTU fluid made me miss how easy it was to maintain a Nissan Xterra.
-The Explorer PTU does not come with a fill hole.
-Depending on the year, some Explorers don’t even come with a drain hole, luckily my 2017 Ford Explorer Platinum has one.
-This entire process took a good 4 hours.
-Majority of the time I was trying to figure out how to remove the vent hose breather cap.
+Overall, changing fluid in my PTU made me miss the ease of maintaining a Nissan Xterra.
+The Explorer PTU does not feature a fill hole, depending on the year some don’t even come with drain holes.
+Luckily my 2017 Ford Explorer Platinum has one.
+I spent almost four hours on changing the PTU Fluid.
+For most of the time, I was trying to remove the vent hose breather cap.
 I’m sure if I were to start from the beginning with my current knowledge it’ll take me no more than 30 minutes.
 My next drain and fill should be even more simple because everything is already setup.
 I’ll provide an update when I do!

 As promised, I’ll provide an update on my PTU maintenance.
 I currently have reached 30,000 miles (85,000 miles on my odometer), which means it’s time to drain and fill the PTU fluid.